puppetlabs/puppetdb/documentation/configure.markdown

 ### Playing Nice With the PuppetDB Module

-If you [installed PuppetDB with the puppetlabs-puppetdb module][module], the config file(s) will be managed by Puppet.
-However, since the module manages these files on a per-setting basis, you can still configure additional settings that the module doesn't set.
+If you [installed PuppetDB with the puppetlabs-puppetdb module][module], PuppetDB's settings will be managed by Puppet.
+Most of the settings you care about can be configured with the module's class parameters; see [the module's documentation](https://forge.puppetlabs.com/puppetlabs/puppetdb) for details.

+If you _do_ need to change rare settings that the module doesn't manage, you can do the following:

-To do this, you should create a new class (something like `site::puppetdb::server::extra`), declare any number of `ini_setting` resources as shown below, set the class to refresh the `puppetdb::server` class, and assign it to your PuppetDB server.
+Create a new class in a new module (something like `site::puppetdb::server::extra`), declare any number of `ini_setting` resources as shown below, set the class to refresh the `puppetdb::server` class, and assign it to your PuppetDB server.

 {% highlight ruby %}
     # Site-specific PuppetDB settings.
 Declare this class on any node that gets the puppetdb::server class.